Chapter 9: Relief

 Jon stayed at the estate for two more days, spending time with his boy in the evenings.
-The spirit then led Jon’than, not back to Freislicht, but deeper into Esthlanis.
+J’shua’s spirit then led Jonathan, not back to Freislicht, but deeper into Esthlanis.

-Yet, as he rode, his thoughts were of Dav’d.
+Yet, as he rode, his thoughts were of David.

 Heading into a small wood, bird calls announced him and fell silent as he passed.
-Only the rustling leaves complemented his thoughts.
+Only the rustling leaves and the breeze complemented his thoughts.

-As he rode out of the woods and into a town, homes and a dozen buildings were arranged before him.
+As he rode out of the woods and into a town, homes and a dozen buildings were arranged in a square before him.
+The sign to his right read, Kalmah.
 He asked the first person he saw if they had a herald or a place to read messages.

 “There’re postings on the outer wall of the Sheriff’s Office.”
 The man pointed.

-As he approached that building, a small gathering was in serious discussion.
-Their excited talk stopped as he dismounted.
+As he approached that building, a small group was gesturing and jabbering loudly.
+Their excited talk stopped as he dismounted near them.

 “Where can a hungry man buy a good meal here?”
-Jon’than asked.
+Jonathan asked.

 “I’d be happy to show you,” a tall, brown-haired man replied.
+“The name’s Blake Tolmach.”
 A wide-brimmed hat hung down his back.
 His spurs jingled as he walked.

-Jon’than followed along, leading his horse to The Braying Donkey Inn.
+Jonathan followed along, leading his horse, to The Braying Donkey Inn.

-The inn provided a good meal, followed by a bitter drink mixed with honey and cream called cofaidh.
+The inn provided a good meal.
+It was followed by a bitter drink, called cofaidh, that was mixed with honey and cream.

-Blake Tolmach, the owner of the jingling spurs, was a friendly soul, offered great conversation, and talked in much detail about the circles in his village.
+Blake was a friendly soul.
+He talked in great detail about the circles in his village.
 “We have three that I know of.
 One is led by a near kinsman.
 Would you like me to introduce you?”